🚪

 A doorbell at the main entrance should be present, with alert(s) that can be heard and seen throughout the home.
 The doorbell switch should incorporate a light for easy visibility at night.

-There are many reasons that people who can hear might miss an audible alert, e.g., listening to loud music with headphones (esp. noise canceling), so visual alerts aren't a specialized feature only useful for the deaf/hard-of-hearing.
+There are many reasons that people who can hear might miss an audible alert, e.g., listening to loud music with headphones (esp. noise canceling), so visual alerts aren't a specialized feature only beneficial for the deaf/hard-of-hearing.

 There should be two peepholes (high and low) in the front door -or- sidelight windows at the front door.